OneMadGypsy/SimPIL-Font/README.md

 print(sf('condensed DejaVu bold 22 oblique Sans'))  # 'DejaVu Sans 22 condensed bold oblique'
 ```

 Every part of `family.split(' ')` must include one or more capital letters.
-Every part of `face.split(' ')` must be entirely lowercase.
+Every part of `style.split(' ')` must be entirely lowercase.
 As long as you mind the rules you can make some mistakes.

 ```python3
 from simpilfont import SimPILFont